naveenkash/image-resizer/README.md

 <h2>How To</h2>
-<p>Clone This Repo And move tou folder location in your command line And Run to install packages</p>
+<p>Clone This Repo And move to folder location in your command line And Run these below commands to install packages</p>

 <h4>Npm Install or npm i </h4>